-📊 The data: We polled local agents and found that the average real estate commission in Rhode Island is 5.26%, which is less than the national average of 5.45%.
+📊 The data: We surveyed local agents and found that the average real estate commission in Rhode Island is 5.15%, which is less than the national average of 5.50%.

-Below, we cover everything you need to know commission costs in Rhode Island and also give you tips for getting low rates.
+Below, we cover everything you need to know about Rhode Island real estate commission fees and share tips on how to save more when you sell.

 How real estate agent commission works in Rhode Island

-There are two real estate agents involved in a typical home sale:
+There are usually two real estate agents involved in a home sale:

-- The seller's agent (also called the listing agent), representing the home seller
+- The seller's agent (also called the listing agent), who represents the home seller

 - The buyer's agent, who represents the person buying the home